 Phase 2: Refinement

-In the refinement phase, the applicants need to provide more evidence about their academic skills and/or eligibility to complete doctoral studies in the IMPDET programme.
-Another purpose of the refinement phase is to help the applicants to focus and clarify the research plan, as well as to ensure that the research topic is relevant and suitable for the IMPDET programme.
+In the refinement phase, the applicants need to provide more evidence about their academic skills and/or eligibility to complete doctoral studies.
+Another purpose of the refinement phase is to help the applicants to focus and clarify the research plan, as well as to ensure that the research topic is relevant and suitable for the IMPDET studies.

 During the refinement phase, the applicant and tentative supervisor(s), for example, write a joint scientific article related to the research topic of the applicant.
 The supervisors can have specific requirements, which need to be met before the applicant can proceed to the final phase.

 There are two options of how the application process will continue after the refinement phase: